RyanPelletier/Midland-Meetups/README.md

 ## How the submission forms work

-Both **Submit an Event** and the Lore Letter's memory form post straight to the Sheet with `approved` set to `FALSE`.
+**Submit an Event**, the Lore Letter's memory form, and "Join the Squad" all post straight to the Sheet with `approved` set to `FALSE`.
 Review new rows in the Sheet, edit anything that needs cleaning up, and flip `approved` to `TRUE` to make them public.

-## Submit an Event password

-The Submit an Event page is behind a simple password (set in `config.js` as `SUBMIT_PASSWORD`, currently `gatsbymethod`).
-It's meant to keep the form from being stumbled on by strangers browsing the site, not as real security — since this is a static site, anyone who views the page source can see the password value.
-Once someone enters it correctly, the form stays unlocked for the rest of that browser tab session.

-To change the password, edit `SUBMIT_PASSWORD` in `config.js`.

-- **Squad tab:** columns are `id`, `name`, `occupation`, `age`, `gender`, `socialLink`, `bio`, `photoUrl`, `approved`.
-Same approval pattern as Events and Memories — profiles submitted through the site's "Join the Squad" form arrive as `FALSE` for you to review before they go public.

 ## How Squad photos are stored

 Google Sheets isn't built to hold images, so photos work a little
-differently: when someone uploads one on the "Join the Squad" form, the site resizes it down in the browser first (so a big phone photo doesn't turn into a slow upload), then sends it to the Apps Script, which saves it into a Google Drive folder called **"Midland Meetups Squad Photos"** (created automatically the first time it's needed) and stores just the resulting image link in the `photoUrl` column of the Squad sheet.
+differently: when someone uploads one on the "Join the Squad" form (JPG or PNG only), the site resizes it down in the browser first (so a big phone photo doesn't turn into a slow upload), then sends it to the Apps Script, which saves it into a Google Drive folder called **"Midland Meetups Squad Photos"** (created automatically the first time it's needed) and stores just the resulting image link in the `photoUrl` column.
 The Sheet itself never holds the actual image data.

-That folder lives in the Drive of whoever's Google account the script is deployed under (whoever ran `setup()` / did the deployment).
+That folder lives in the Drive of whoever's Google account the script is deployed under.
 If you ever want to review or remove a photo directly, you can find it there.

 Photos are optional — if someone skips it, their card shows a colored circle with their first initial instead.
+The social media link is optional too.

 **Worth knowing:** Age and gender submitted here are shown publicly on the site.
-Make sure that's something people submitting are aware of and comfortable with — you may want to mention that on the page itself if it isn't obvious to your group.
+Make sure that's something people submitting are aware of and comfortable with.

+## Passwords

+Two pages are behind a simple password, set in `config.js`:

+- **Submit an Event** — `SUBMIT_PASSWORD`, currently `gatsbymethod`.
+- **Chat** — `CHAT_PASSWORD`, currently `ryanisthebest`.
+Chat doesn't even
+  start polling for messages until it's unlocked.

+These are light deterrents to keep the pages from being stumbled on by strangers browsing the site — not real security.
+Since this is a static site, anyone who views the page source can see the password values.
+Once someone enters the right one, that page stays unlocked for the rest of that browser tab session.
+To change either, just edit the constant in `config.js`.

+## Email notifications

+Every time someone submits an event, a memory, or a Squad profile, the Apps Script emails whatever address is set as `ORGANIZER_EMAIL` near the top of `Code.gs` (currently `Rdp4709@gmail.com`), with the submitted details and a reminder to flip `approved` to `TRUE` once reviewed.
+Chat messages don't trigger an email since they post immediately without a review step — a notification for every message would just be noise.

+To change the notification address, edit `ORGANIZER_EMAIL` in `Code.gs` and push a new deployment version.

+**One-time step:** since sending email is a new capability for the script, Google will likely ask you to re-authorize it.
+In the Apps Script editor, run any function once (e.g. `setup`) and approve the new permission prompt *before* creating the new deployment version — otherwise the emails may silently fail.

+Gmail/Apps Script email sending has a daily quota (100/day on a regular Gmail account), which is far more than this is likely to need.

 ## If a date or time looks like "1899-12-31T02:32:11.000Z"